UCLH-Foundry/Model-Seedling/monitoring/README.md

 !['flowchart'](assets/modelmonitoring.drawio.png)

 ### Data Sources
-The data used to run the template is stored in the [sample_data](./sample_data/) folder.
-The data is a small tabular set that contains both continuous and categorical features. the target variable is binary, and indicates whether the operation line needs to go through preventive maintenance.
+The data used to run this template are stored in the [sample_data](./sample_data/) folder.
+The data are a small tabular set that contain both continuous and categorical features. the target variable is binary, and indicates whether the operation line needs to go through preventive maintenance.

 The monitoring tool uses four data sources in order to run the pipelines:
-* GroundTruth: contains the actual labels of the inferred data.
+* GroundTruth ([new_data_groundtruth.csv](./sample_data/new_data_groundtruth.csv)): contains the actual labels of the inferred data.
 This data will only be available after providing the model's predictions, and will be used to evaluate the performance of teh model.
-* InferredData: contains the predictions made by the ML model
+* UnlabledData ([new_data.csv](./sample_data/new_data.csv)): contains the new data that are sent to the ML model for inference.
-* UnlabledData: contains the new data that needs to be inferred by the model
+* InferredData ([new_data_inference.csv](./sample_data/new_data_inference.csv)): contains, for each id in the new data set, the predictions made by the ML model
-* TrainingSample: a sample of the training set (copied from the TRE)
+* TrainingSample ([reference_data.csv](./sample_data/reference_data.csv)): a sample of the training set (copied from the TRE)

-In this template, we are working with tabular data that has both categorical and continuous features.
-A sample of the different data sources can be found in [here](./sample_data/).
-[reference_data.csv](./sample_data/reference_data.csv) contains a sample of the training set [new_data.csv](./sample_data/new_data.csv) is a batch of new observations that are sent as inputs to the model for inference.
-[new_data_inference.csv](./sample_data/new_data_inference.csv) contains, for each id in the new data, the model's prediction as well as the probability.
-[new_data_groundtruth.csv](./sample_data/new_data_groundtruth.csv) contains, for each id in the new dataset, the actual "ground truth" label.

 ### Azure Machine Learning
 In Azure ML, we will have two pipelines - one for model performance monitoing and another one for drift detection.